ryanguill/emit/README.md

 The primary goal of this project is to be similar to the event emitter in node.js, although this project might deviate in some ways from its api.
 It also seeks to privide an easy way to create async code in cfml.
 Any event listener can be created as async.

-Note: this project is just getting started.
+> Note! this project is just getting started.
 Documentation and tests will be sparse for the time being.
-Pull requests for code, documentation or tests welcome!
+Pull requests or issues for code, documentation or tests welcome!

 I aim to support railo 4+ first, and ACF 10+ secondarily.
 You could probably back-port this project to tag based to as far as CF 8 - this is left as an exercise for the cursed.
 I am not interested in tag based pull requests for this project.